-People don't always think of dev teams handling customer needs.
-But, for a Scrum team to have success understanding the customer is key.
+People don't always think of Scrum Teams handling customer needs.
+But, for a Scrum Team to have success understanding the customer is key.

 What is a company without customers?

 The answer is one word: "Nothing."

 Most companies and Scrum Teams fail to understand what it takes to connect with their customers, what they need, and what matters most to them.
 Companies and Scrum Teams who develop this understanding are innovative and are able to maximize their customer satisfaction and create a meaningful relationship for both company and the customers.